Skip to content

 • 4× 1 nF 0201 (covers 200–500 MHz)

 The resulting impedance profile is flat at 8–15 mΩ from 100 kHz to 280 MHz — well under the 25 mΩ target.
 Above 300 MHz, the cavity resonances dominate and impedance rises, but no significant current transients exist at those frequencies for this FPGA.
+If you were driving a faster device, you'd need to extend the flat impedance region higher in frequency.

 The Convergence History Tells You If You Need More Capacitors

 Watch the convergence history chart as the GA runs.
-A plateau after generation 100 with fitness still above the constraint means you've hit a local minimum — try adding one more high-frequency capacitor type to the allowed library.
-A smooth monotonic decrease to zero fitness means the target is achievable with fewer capacitors than the maximum.
+A plateau after generation 100 with fitness still above the constraint means you've hit a local minimum — the algorithm can't find a solution with the available capacitor types.
+Try adding one more high-frequency capacitor type to the allowed library, or increase the maximum capacitor count.

 The Anti-Resonance Problem